RomanKotov/cctv/README.md

 - Install or check all the requirements
 - clone the project `git clone https://github.com/RomanKotov/cctv.git`
 - Install project dependencies `mix deps.get`
-- Start the project `iex -S mix`.
-You can use `CCTV_EMULATE_MOTION_SENSOR=1 iex -S mix` if you want to test everything without motion sensor.
+- Create .env file.
+You can use `cp .env.example .env` and adjust it.
+- Run `./start.sh` to start an application.
+- Run `./remote.sh` to connect to a running application.

 ## Video input commands
 - `raspivid -o - -t 0 -w 1280 -h 720 -fps 25 -g 50` - Capture video with `raspivid` util.